What is an externship?

 One credit hour requires approximately 42.5 hours of work.
+The required course is 1 credit hour.

 What types of workplaces are allowed? (non-profit, for-profit, judicial, government, etc)